Cheap Ukulele

 A cheap Standard Soprano Ukulele can cost about 20 to 30 $.
 You also might find them for a lower price.
 The price often reflect the quality, but it can be OK to start with a low-priced Ukulele so you can try it out.
 Later on, you can buy a more expensive when you have found out that this really is the instrument for you.
 And you will probably come to that point!
 By the way, many Ukulele players have several 🙂

-You can of course find a good cheap Ukulele, or Soprano/Standard Ukulele, that most people buy.
+You can of course find a good cheap Soprano/Standard Ukulele, that most people buy.
 Even a cheap Concert Ukulele, a Tenor Ukulele or a low priced acoustic/electric Ukulele.
 If it is not provided with a bag or case, you can also find a cheap ukulele case/gig bag for sale.

 Here you have a link to Amazon for cheap ukulele.